"""A class for manipulating time series based on measurements at

 """

-result = TimeSeries(**kwargs)
+result = TimeSeries(default=default)

 if isinstance(other, TimeSeries):